Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-monitor/README.md

 ### Configure the instrumentation

 The Spring starter will capture HTTP requests by default.
-You can also configure additional instrumentation.
+You can find on [this page][otel_spring_starter_instrumentation] how to configure additional instrumentations (JDBC, logging, ...).

 ### Build your Spring native application
 At this step, you can build your Spring Boot native image application and start it: